 - Employees, shareholders (of 5% or more of equity), directors, their spouses and dependent family members of the auditing firms are not permitted to play and/or claim any prizes from Super 6 operated by CBN and the National Lottery.
 Consequently, they are not permitted to win prizes in these games.

 The Super 6 game involves allowing members of the public to select six (6) numbers from the range of 01 to 28 and play those numbers for a three dollar ($3) bet amount for the current draw.
 All data regarding tickets sold for a particular draw will be compiled at the Central site computer.
 A televised draw will take place two days per week, every Tuesday and Friday evening.
 One set of six (6) winning numbers; each between and including one (01) and twenty-eight (28) is selected by a single chambered ball-based drawing machine.
-Prizes will be awarded for matching all six (6) numbers ‘Jackpot’, matching any five (5) numbers ‘Match 5’, and for matching any four (4) numbers ‘Match 4’to the winning number drawn.
+Prizes will be awarded for matching all six (6) numbers ‘Jackpot’, matching any five (5) numbers ‘Match 5’, a prize of $500 and for matching any four (4) numbers ‘Match 4’ a prize of $25 to the winning numbers drawn.
 A separate single chambered ball machine with fifteen (15) lettered balls from A to O will then be used to draw one (1) lettered ball for the free ticket letter.
 A free ticket will be awarded if the letter drawn matches the letter on a winning ticket.
-Prizes for the ‘Match 5’ and ‘Match 4’ levels will be calculated on a pari-mutuel basis, that is, a prize pool at each level to be shared by all the winners at that level.
+Prizes for the ‘Match 5’ and ‘Match 4’ are fixed.
 If the Jackpot prize (Match 6) is not won then that prize pool will be rolled over and added to the Jackpot (Match 6) prize pool for the next draw.